chanwwei/Data-Analysis-Project-using-SAS/README.md

 Project Aims:

 This projects works on identidify 2 areas of interest which could be beneficial to the cinema operators which are genre preference of each age-group and the quarterly analysis of movie ratings.

-To be more specific, following research questions has been formed:
+Research Questions:
 **i.
 What are the top 3 movie genres preference of each age group?**

 **ii.
 What are the top rated movies for each quarter?**